daronphang/programming-resources/caching/CDN/distribution/DSA/DSA.md

 ## Dynamic Content Acceleration (DSA)

 Web acceleration and streaming media acceleration generally belong to the category of static content acceleration.
-With the rise of Web2.0, the acceleration of dynamic web, personalized content, electronic transaction data has emerged.
+With the rise of Web2.0, the acceleration of dynamic web, personalized content/pages/search results, and electronic transaction data has emerged.
+The main technologies used are:

+- **Intelligent routing**: Intelligent routing algorithms are used to select the fastest and most reliable network path, avoiding congested network nodes, and improve transmission speed
+- **Protocol optimization**: Optimize transmission protocol (TCP, HTTP/2) to reduce delay and data packet loss in the transmission process
+- **Transmission compression**: Data compression to reduce amount of data transferred
+- **Real-time optimization**: Monitor network conditions in real-time and dynamically adjust transmission paths and parameters according to network changes

 A typical web system consists of three layers: presentation layer, business logic layer, and data access layer. **Dynamic content involves copying the logic and data access layers**.